Jefferson-Bantawig/QuizTion-Quiz-Game/README.md

 - This section follows a uniform design with the rest of the site.
 - The heading section contains the words "Top Players" that showcases the names and scores of the top 5 highest scoring players.
-- This adds a sense of competition between the users, motivating them to strinve for a spot in the top 5 of the leaderboard.
+- This adds a sense of competition between the users, motivating them to strive for a spot in the top 5 of the leaderboard.
 - Under the heading is the actual list of players that have the highest scores.
 - Listed from 1 - 5, with the highest score being placed at number 1.
 - A home button placed at the bottom of the page takes the player back to the start of the game.